mongodb/docs/source/includes/considerations-edit-deployment.rst

      string that |mms| generates.

-  Before you can change the :term:`storage engine` for a standalone instance or replica set, you must give the :term:`Automation Agent` write access to the MongoDB :term:`data directory`'s *parent* directory.
+  Before you can change the :term:`storage engine` for a standalone instance or replica set, you must give the Automation Agent write access to the MongoDB :term:`data directory`'s *parent* directory.
   The agent creates a temporary backup of the data in parent directory when  updating the storage engine.